ogtayafandi/ogtayafandi/README.md

 - 💼 &nbsp; Working as a Front-End Developer at Optima Business Solutions MMC.
 - 🌱 &nbsp; I'm constantly working to learn my business better.
-- ✍️ &nbsp; As a hobby, I like to deal with Graphic Design and play video games.
+- ✍️ &nbsp; As a hobby, I like to deal with graphic design and play video games.

 <h3> 🛠 Tech Stack </h3>